 If all online surveys paid decent money, making a living online would be a reality for every panellist.
 However, the reality is that the payout is extremely low, which makes this method completely inefficient and time-consuming.

 Enrolling Yourself – A Stress-Free Process

-Enrolling yourself is very straightforward.
+Enrolling yourself is straightforward.
 The first step is to fill up a registration form where you need to provide your name, email account and password.
 Afterwards, you must fill up an initial questionnaire so that they place you in a specific target group (demographic).

 The questions may vary but they are usually about your age, ethnic background, education, employment, household income and other simple personal questions.
-If a survey matches your profile, you will be notified by email or it will be available through the website.
+If a survey matches your profile, you will be notified by email or it will be available on the website.